damayantiazure/devsecops/Labs/Module 1 - Creating a DevOps Pipeline Lab.md

     ![](./Images/Module1-NewImportBuildPipelineImported.png =800x)

-6. Select the `Pipeline\\Build Pipeline` area of the definition and select `Hosted Ubuntu 1604` for the Agent Pool.
+6. Select the `Pipeline\\Build Pipeline` area of the definition and select `Azure Pipelines` for the Agent Pool and `Hosted Ubuntu 1604` for Agent Specification.

     ![](./Images/Module1-SelectHostToBuild.png =800x)